rei/rei-cedar-docs/docs/components/tooltip/README.md

 - Tooltip can be closed by removing focus from the trigger, removing hover from the trigger or content, or by pressing the `esc` key.

 # Guidelines

-A tooltip is a floating label used to clarify interface actions.

 ## Use when